chelsea-designs/negative-ninjas/README.md

 * Multiplayer
   * Network play mode.
 It would be nice to include an online multiplayer option to the game to enable users to play the game against another person rather than the dragon.
 * More languages
-  * My method for including Welsh and English language works fine for two languages but would use dictionaries if I implemented more than two languages.
+  * My method for including Welsh and English language works fine for two languages but would use dictionaries if I implemented more than two languages, I came across the dictionary method quite far into the project and decided I would change method when I decide to add additional languages.

 ## Testing